GereyTatarkhanov/widget_gallery/README.md

 And also, there are some helper methods:
 - RelativeRect getClickPosition({required BuildContext context, required Offset globalPositionOffest}) - for getting  "globalPositionOffest" you gotta use the onTapDown in GestureDetector or InkWell;
 - String convertImageFileToBase64(File image, [String imageType = 'png']) - for converting image (as File) to String base64;
 - void addCharacterAfterTextInTextfield(String character, TextEditingController controller);
-- extension (String) capitalize() - for capitalizing the firts letter;
+- bool checkIsEmailCorrect(String email)

-- extension (List) swap(int first, int second) - for replacing two elements in list.
+Extension methods:
 - extension (String) capitalize() - for capitalizing the firts letter;
 - extension (List) swap(int first, int second) - for replacing two elements in list.